-2. Current attainment Based on Summer data Pupils eligible for PP (your school) Pupils not eligible for PP (national average) % achieving in reading, writing and maths 10% Based on summer data 43% (whole school) 61% (Nat Ave) Based on Summer data % making progress in reading 11% Based on summer data 50% (whole school) Based on Summer data % making progress in writing 10% Based on summer data 40% (whole school) Based on Summer data % making progress in maths 7% Based on summer data 38 %(whole school) Based on Summer data
+Based on Summer data Pupils eligible for PP (your school) Pupils not eligible for PP (national average) % achieving in reading, writing and maths 80% Based on summer data 87% (whole school) 61% (Nat Ave) Based on Summer data % attainment in reading 87% (whole school) 75% (Nat Ave) Based on Summer data % attainment in writing 95% (whole school) 78% (Nat Ave)Based on Summer data % attainment in maths 87% Based on summer data 95% (whole school) 81% (Nat AVE) Based on Summer data

+3. Barriers to future attainment (for pupils eligible for PP, including high ability)

+In-school barriers (issues to be addressed in school, such as poor oral language skills)

+- lack of home-school engagement, low income, - lack of knowledge and experience of the wider world, - Issues of self-esteem and self-motivation which can slow down the learning process. - Writing fluency for PP children in KS1 and KS2 and progress made - Oral language skills in EYFS and Year 1 lower for pupils eligible for PP

+External barriers (issues which also require action outside school, such as low attendance rates)

+- F. Many of our PP eligible pupils have emotional and social difficulties which prevents a barrier to them from making progress in school - Not all PP children are exposed to the same knowledge and experiences of the wider world due to pressure on family income

+4. Desired outcomes

-3. Ba 3.
-Barriers to future attainment (for pupils eligible for PP, including high ability) In-scho ool barriers (issues to be addressed in school, such as poor oral language e skills) A. lack of home-school engagement, low income, B. lack of knowledge and experience of the wider world, C. Issues of self-esteem and self-motivation - which can slow do wn the learning process.
-D. Writing fluency for PP children in KS1 and KS2 and progress made E. Oral language skills in EYFS and Year 1 lower for pupils eligible. ole for PP Externa barriers (issues which also require action outside school, such as low at ttendance rates) F. Many of our PP eligible pupils have emotional and social difficult of the second culties which prevents a barrier to them from making progress in school G. Not all PP children are exposed to the same knowledge and exposed to the same knowledge. experiences of the wider world due to pressure on family income 4.
-De: sired outcomes Desired outcomes and how they will be measured Success criteria Α. The attainment and progress of both PP and non PP children shows no difference Data across all year groups shows no difference between PP and non PP children В. That there are no restrictions that prevent PP children are from accessing the range of enrichment, clubs and events that are Resisters for extended schools and clubs show high proportion of PP children have access to all activities and events run by the school and that PP pupils are not restricted for financial reasons.
+Desired outcomes and how they will be measured Success criteria 4 A. The attainment and progress of both PP and non PP children shows no difference Data across all year groups shows no difference between PP and non PP children В. That there are no restrictions that prevent PP children from accessing the range of enrichment, clubs and events that are Resisters for extended schools and clubs show high proportion of PP children have access to all activities and events run by the school and that PP pupils are not restricted for financial reasons.